tessavdheiden/path_planning/README.md

 ### Planner
 The planner is the interface with the main function and seperates the path search from the visualization.
-We want the program to run our algorithm of choice and evaluate the results, so the planner starts a query and returns a path.
-The main receves the result and uses the visualizer to also show the path on the island.
+We need to pass the assets (elevation and overrides) and the destinations (Rover, Bachelor and wedding) from our main function and evaluate the results.
+We may also want to select an algorithm (Dijkstra or A\*).
+So the planner starts a query and returns a path.
+The main receves the result and uses the visualizer to show the path on the island (with the scatter() function).

 ### Implementation
-There are three basic components to finding the shortest path: A graph structure, a model and an agorithm.
+There are three basic components to finding the shortest path: A graph, a model and an agorithm.

-A **graph** is a data structure that can tell me the neighbors for each graph location.
-The weighted graph can also tell me the cost of moving along an edge, so it contains the elevation and overrides data.
-The overrides data is a hashset, because it only needs to store the locations that are non-traversable.
-The elevation is a hashmap, because this information also needs to store the cost (0..255) for each location.
+A **graph** is a data structure that can tell us the neighbors for each graph location.
+The weighted graph can also give information on the cost of moving along an edge.
+The overrides data is implemented as a hashset, because it only needs to store the locations that are traversable.
+The elevation is a hashmap, because this stores the cost (0..255) for each location.

-Whereas the Dijkstra **algorithm** searches in each direction, A* adds an additional cost term to guide the search in the direction of the optimal path.
+Whereas the Dijkstra **algorithm** searches in each direction, A\* adds an additional cost to guide the search in the direction of the shortest path.
 This term is called a heuristic, which is often computed by a simple method.
-For instance, we know that the path should go in the direction of the goal, so we can simply calculate the distance to the goal from each next location.
-If we need to choose a next location, we take the one that is closer to the goal.
+For instance, we know that the shortest path should go to the goal, so we can calculate the euclidean distance between a candidate location and the goal to guide the search.

+The algrorithm receives a pointer to the graph, because it does not need to know that the graph it uses is actually an object of a derived class (Liskov principle).

 The simple **rover** is characterized by its velocity, which is 1 cell/s for traveling straight and sqrt(2) cell/s for traveling diagonally.
 The distance increases with altitude, so traveling up- or downwards is automatically more expensive.
 For instance, traveling straight in xy-direction and with an elevation of 1 in z-direction increases the distance to sqrt(1 + 1).